Filtered formal groups, Cartier duality, and derived algebraic geometry: Filtered formal groups

 can be promoted to a map of filtered complete algebras.
-Thus, there is a unique filtered formal group, i.e. an abelian cogroup object in the category $\mathcal{D}$ with associated graded free on a filtered module concentrated in weight one and with underlying object is $\OO(\formalgroup)$, which refines the comultiplication on $\OO(\formalgroup)$. \end{cor}
+Thus, there is a unique filtered formal group---\textit{i.e.}, an abelian cogroup object in the category $\mathcal{D}$ with associated graded free on a module concentrated in weight~$1$ and with underlying object is $\OO(\formalgroup)$---whose underlying formal group is $\formalgroup$. \end{cor}

 \begin{proof} We need to show that the comultiplication